Identification of Nonlinear Systems with Stable Limit Cycles via Convex Optimization: Problem Statement

 where $e: \mathbb R^n \rightarrow \mathbb R^n, f: \mathbb R^n \times \mathbb R^m \rightarrow \mathbb R^n, g: \mathbb R^n \times \mathbb R^m \rightarrow \mathbb R^p$ are smooth functions.
 The Jacobians with respect to $x$ of $e(x)$, $f(x,u)$, and $g(x,u)$ are denoted $E(x) = \frac{\partial}{\partial x}e(x), \ F(x,u) = \frac{\partial}{\partial x}f(x,u), G(x,u) = \frac{\partial}{\partial x}g(x,u)$.
 We will enforce the constraint that $E(x)$ be nonsingular, so the above implicit model can equivalently be written in explicit form:

-\begin{rem} To implement the methods described in this paper, $e(x), f(x,u),$ and $g(x,u)$ should come from a convex class of matrix functions for which we can efficiently check positivity.
-In practice, we use matrices of polynomials or trigonometric polynomials, so as to make use of sum-of-squares programming \cite{Parrilo03a, Megretski03}. \end{rem}
+\begin{rem} To implement the methods described in this paper, $e(x), f(x,u),$ and $g(x,u)$ should come from a finite-dimensional convex class of matrix functions for which one can efficiently check positivity.
+In practice, we use matrices of polynomials or trigonometric polynomials and make use of the sum-of-squares relaxation to prove positivity \cite{Parrilo03a, Megretski03}. \end{rem}